SoftFever/OrcaSlicer/README.markdown

 I also aim at implementing better support for hollow objects, as Skeinforge isn't smart enough to generate internal support structures for horizontal facets.
-Of course, Perl's not that fast as C and usage of modules like Moose make everything quite memory-hungry, but I'm happy with it.
-I want to build a "rapid prototyping" architecture for a slicer.

 Also, http://xkcd.com/224/